h-weng/20025CyberSentinel/README.md

 # 2025 DoD Cyber Sentinel Challenge Writeup

 On June 14 at 11 a.m., the 2025 [DoD Cyber Sentinel Challenge](https://www.correlation-one.com/dod-cyber-sentinel) officially began.
-As a first-time [Capture The Flag (CTF)](https://ctf101.org/) competitor, I adopted a step-by-step strategy: tackle easy problems first, then progress to more challenging ones.
+As a first-time [Capture The Flag (CTF)](https://ctf101.org/) competitor, I adopted a step-by-step strategy: tackle easy problems first, then move on to more challenging ones.

 #### Easy Questions